Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 fs.symlinkSync('a.txt', 'b.txt'); // circular

-fs.readFileSync('a.txt'); // throws ELOOPSymlinks can be relative or absolute.
+fs.readFileSync('a.txt'); // throws ELOOPThe stored path can be relative or absolute.
 A relative symlink stores something like ../data/file.txt, resolved from the symlink's directory.
-Move the symlink elsewhere, and the relative path breaks.
-An absolute symlink stores /home/user/data/file.txt - stable across moves but not portable across machines.
+Move the symlink elsewhere, and that relative path can break.
+An absolute symlink stores /home/user/data/file.txt, which is stable across moves on the same machine but less portable across machines.

+That gives symlinks a different failure mode from hard links.
 Delete the target of a symlink, and the symlink becomes dangling.
-Delete a hard link's name, and the file might persist under other names.
-That's the core tradeoff: hard links share the inode and survive name removal; symlinks store a path and break when the target moves.
+Delete one hard-link name, and the file may still exist under another name.
+Hard links share the inode and survive name removal; symlinks store a path and break when that path stops resolving.

-Most operations follow symlinks transparently: stat, readFile, writeFile, chmod, chown.
-A few don't: lstat inspects the link itself, unlink removes the link (not the target), readlink reads the stored path, and rename renames the link itself.
+Most operations follow symlinks transparently: stat, readFile, writeFile, chmod, and chown.
+A few do not. lstat inspects the link itself, unlink removes the link rather than the target, readlink reads the stored path, and rename renames the link itself.

-fs.realpath() resolves all symlinks in a path and returns the final absolute target.
-Useful for canonical path comparisons when two different symlinks might point to the same underlying file.
+When you need a canonical target, fs.realpath() resolves all symlinks in a path and returns the final absolute path.
+That is useful for comparisons where two different symlinks may reach the same underlying file.

-Deployment tools rely on symlinks for atomic version switching.
-You deploy v2 to a new directory, create a symlink current -> releases/v2, and atomically swap it by creating a temp symlink and rename()-ing it over the old one.
-Processes see either v1 or v2, never a half-state.
+Deployment tools use this behavior for atomic version switching.
+A release can be unpacked into a new directory, exposed through a current -> releases/v2 symlink, and swapped by creating a temporary symlink and rename()-ing it over the old one.
+Processes see either v1 or v2, not a half-updated tree.

 Detecting Same-File Relationships